What to see in Malta in 3 days

 ,regionOfInterest=(1392.5,1068.5))

-| Area | Main sights |
+| Area | Main places |

 | Historic centre and River Thames | Palace of Westminster, Big Ben, London Eye, Westminster Abbey, Buckingham Palace, Trafalgar Square and Covent Garden |

-The Palace of Westminster is one of the must-see locations on any route to see London in a day.
-This imposing building on the banks of the Thames, a UNESCO World Heritage site, houses the two chambers of the British Parliament.
-Its Victorian neo-Gothic architecture, with its golden pinnacles reflecting in the water, offers one of the most majestic sights in the capital.
-Walking around its grounds allows you to delve into centuries of political decisions that changed the world.
+The Palace of Westminster is one of the essential places on any route to see London in 1 day.
+This imposing building on the banks of the Thames, a World Heritage Site, houses the two chambers of the British Parliament.

-Right next door is the famous Big Ben, the name by which the Great Bell of Elizabeth Tower is popularly known.
-Recently restored, its glass clock faces and bluish hands look brighter than ever.
-It's the heartbeat of the city and an undisputed symbol of British punctuality.
-The world's most famous clock is a key point on any visit to London, allowing you to take the most iconic photo of your trip.
+It is the heartbeat of the city and an undisputed symbol of British punctuality.
+The most famous clock in the world is a key point in any visit to London, which will allow you to take the most iconic photo of your trip.

 You can continue the tour on foot by crossing Westminster Bridge in about 5 minutes.

-Much more than just any church, Westminster Abbey is the pantheon of monarchs and the most illustrious figures of the United Kingdom.
+Much more than just any church, Westminster Abbey is the pantheon of monarchs and the most illustrious figures in the United Kingdom.
 The scene of coronations since 1066 and royal weddings, its interior houses the tomb of Isaac Newton and Poets' Corner.
-Including it in your one-day London itinerary allows you to touch living history and admire one of the most beautiful examples of English Gothic architecture.

-Considered the geographical and social centre of the city, Trafalgar Square is a square dominated by Nelson's Column and guarded by four imposing bronze lions, commemorating the naval victory of 1805.
-It's a meeting point where the National Gallery overlooks the scene, perfect for feeling the true pulse of the city and the energy of Londoners.
+Considered the geographical and social centre of the city, Trafalgar Square is a square presided over by Nelson's Column and guarded by four imposing bronze lions, commemorating the naval victory of 1805.

-The itinerary leads you to Covent Garden, one of the most charming and characterful neighbourhoods, featuring its old fruit market transformed into a glass-roofed arcade today, housing exclusive shops and craft stalls.
-The central square is famous for its street performers and its lively atmosphere at any time of day.
-It's the ideal place to take a break, enjoy a cup of tea, or simply get lost in the colourful adjacent streets like Neal's Yard.
+The central square is famous for its street artists and its lively atmosphere at any time.
+It is the ideal place to take a break, enjoy a tea or simply get lost in the colourful adjacent streets like Neal's Yard.

-The Soho district is the epicentre of creativity and nightlife.
-A former bohemian neighbourhood that is now a mix of West End theatres, restaurants from around the world, and neon signs illuminating the streets.
-Strolling down Carnaby Street or dining near Old Compton Street is the perfect way to say goodbye to the city, enjoying its most cosmopolitan and fun side.
-Here's a guide on what to see in Soho.
+Walking along Carnaby Street or dining near Old Compton Street is the perfect way to say goodbye to the city, enjoying its most cosmopolitan and fun side.
+Here is a guide on what to visit in Soho.

 ,regionOfInterest=(1800,1012.5))